 There are two recognisable types of Labrador.
 The slimmer, more athletic type is generally bred to work and should be a fit and agile dog.
 The other type is a slightly shorter, heavier dog favoured for showing.
 Bear this is mind when choosing your breeder and looking at the parents.
 Too much weight is harmful to a dog and prevents him having a good quality of life.
 Excess weight is known to make the arthritis that develops as a result of hip dysplasia more severe, and the age of onset earlier.
 So do your dogs a favour and keep them long on hugs….but short on treats.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 10.8 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 10.6 (parents should be lower)

-- Eye scheme: Multifocal retinal dysplasia (MRD) (displacement of the retina) (litter screening); Total retinal dysplasia (TRD); Hereditary cataract (HC) (annual testing), Progressive retinal atrophy (PRA) (progressive loss of vision) (annual testing)
+- Eye scheme: Multifocal retinal dysplasia (MRD) (litter screening); Total retinal dysplasia (TRD); Hereditary cataract (HC) (annual testing), Progressive retinal atrophy (PRA) (annual testing)

 DNA Tests Available